httpwg/http-extensions/draft-ietf-httpbis-incremental.md

 Some intermediaries inspect the payload of HTTP messages and forward them only if their content is deemed safe.
-Any feature that depends on seeing the entirety of the message in this way is incompatible with incremental delivery, so these intermediaries need to reject requests unless the entire message is received.
+Any feature that depends on seeing the entirety of the message in this way is incompatible with incremental delivery.
+An intermediary therefore MUST reject requests that ask for incremental forwarding unless the entire message is received.

 When an intermediary rejects an incremental message -- either a request or a response -- due to security concerns with regard to the payload that the message